The Bill: Cancellation

-On 26 March 2010, ITV announced that it would be cancelling the series later that year after 26 years on air.
+On 26 March 2010, ITV announced that it would be cancelling the series later that year after 27 years on air in 26 series.
 ITV said that this decision reflected the "changing tastes" of viewers.
 The last episode of The Bill was filmed in June 2010 and broadcast on 31 August 2010 followed by a documentary titled Farewell The Bill.
-Fans of the show started a 'Save the Bill' campaign on social networking website Facebook to persuade ITV to reconsider the cancellation, and BBC Radio 1's Chris Moyles promoted the campaign on air.
+Fans of the show started a Save The Bill campaign on Facebook to persuade ITV to reconsider the cancellation, and BBC Radio 1's Chris Moyles promoted the campaign on air.

 At the time the series ended in August 2010, The Bill was the United Kingdom's longest-running police drama and was among the longest-running of any British television series.
-The series finale, entitled "Respect", was aired in two parts and was dedicated to "the men and women of the Metropolitan Police Service past and present".
-The finale storyline concerned gang member Jasmine Harris being involved in the murder of fellow member Liam Martin who died in the arms of Inspector Smith after being stabbed.
-Jasmine is then gang raped because she talked to the police, and when Callum Stone found the person responsible he was held at gunpoint.
+The series finale, "Respect", was aired in two parts and was dedicated to "the men and women of the Metropolitan Police Service past and present".
+The finale storyline concerned gang member Jasmine Harris being involved in the murder of fellow member Liam Martin who died in the arms of Inspector Smith (Alex Walkinshaw) after being stabbed.
+Jasmine is then gang raped because she talked to the police, and when Callum Stone (Sam Callis) found the person responsible he was held at gunpoint.
 Of the finale's title, executive producer Jonathan Young said "It's called "Respect" and we hope it will respect the heritage of the show".
 The finale episodes featured all the cast and the final scene was specially written so all cast members would be featured.
+The final character on screen was Superintendent Jack Meadows (Simon Rouse), by then the show's longest serving character, having first appeared in 1990; he is shown exiting the front door, getting in his car and driving off.
 Following the final episode, ITV aired a documentary entitled Farewell The Bill which featured interviews from past and present cast and crew members.
 The finale was watched by 4.4 million viewers, with Farewell The Bill averaging 1.661 million viewers.

 Possible revival

 On 17 April 2021, various media outlets began reporting that the series may be set for a reboot.
-Writer Simon Sansome was understood to have bought the rights to the original series, and was planning a revival, dubbed Sun Hill (as licensing meant the series could not be named The Bill once more), alongside Holby City creator and former EastEnders writer Tony McHale, who had previously written episodes of The Bill and one of its spin-offs, Beech is Back.
+Writer Simon Sansome was understood to have bought the rights to the original series, and was planning a revival, dubbed Sun Hill (as licensing meant the series could no longer be called The Bill), alongside Holby City creator and former EastEnders writer Tony McHale who had previously written episodes of The Bill and one of its spin-offs, Beech is Back.
 Sansome had been in talks with various cast members during a 2020 reunion and discussed possible appearances for show legends Mark Wingett (Jim Carver), Trudie Goodwin (June Ackland) and Graham Cole (Tony Stamp).
 However, no official date had been set for a return, nor had the mooted Sun Hill project been picked up by any TV network.
 On 18 April, Mark Wingett confirmed this on his Twitter account, stating they had been "approached" by production companies but the Sun Hill project had not been given the green light.